aklajnert/changelogd/docs/commands.rst

 release
 -------

-Generate new release file, remove all entries and generate changelog file.
+Generate a new release file, remove all entries and generate a changelog file.
 You need to specify the new release name.

-.. warning:: This command will fail, if there's no entry files.
+.. warning:: This command will fail if there are no entry files.

 .. code-block:: bash